-Perdue Stadium, named after the son of chicken mogul Frank Perdue, is the home of the Delmarva Shorebirds of the Low-A East.
+Perdue Stadium, named after the son of chicken mogul Frank Perdue, is the home of the Delmarva Shorebirds of the Carolina League.
 This ballpark is located in Salisbury, Maryland, but serves the entire Delmarva Peninsula and is located close to the resort town of Ocean City, Maryland.
 This is a nice, standard, class A ballpark with easy access from the main road to Ocean City, but it does feel a little bit away from everything.
 There is no neighborhood and it isn’t quite close enough to Ocean City to feel like it’s part of that community.
 It’s basically surrounded by parking lots and trees.

 Review by Gary & Mike